Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 #### Container Framework: Docker

-***Docker containers are self-contained execution environments that share the kernel of the host operating system.***

-The result is something that feels like a virtual machine, but sheds all the weight and startup overhead of a guest operating system.
+**Docker containers are like a virtual machines, but sheds all the weight and startup overhead of a guest operating system.**

-A Docker container pre-packages code with all dependencies into a single *Docker Image*.
+* A **Docker container** pre-packages code with all dependencies into a single `Docker Image`.

-You can define how to build your container image using a `Dockerfile` that you can store in GitHub.
+* Build a container image using a `Dockerfile` that you can store in GitHub.

 +++?image=images/tools/docker.png&size=contain